Ninjastrike/SOC-Log-Analysis/README.md

 # SOC Log Analysis

-A practical SOC portfolio demonstrating how raw logs are transformed into actionable security insights using Splunk SIEM.
+A practical SOC portfolio demonstrating how raw logs are transformed into actionable security insights using Splunk SIEM to support threat detection, investigation, and response.
 Focused on real-world detection, investigation, and alerting workflows across SSH, DNS, and HTTP log sources.

 ---